doNNino/article-show/README.md

 # Starting the App

-Please run `npm install` and `npm start`. `.env` file can be found as `.env.example`.
+Please run `npm install` and `npm start`.`.env.example`  should be renamed to  `.env` and put your Access_key for the api instead of placeholder.
 If you dont have your own access key for the API, please contact me via email.

 # Getting Started with Create React App